Arya-rani/CT08SVF-Cloud-Computing-TASK2/README.md

 # CT08SVF-Cloud-Computing-TASK2

+COMPANY: CODTECH IT SOLUTIONS

+NAME: ARYA RANI

+INTERN ID: CT08SVF

+DOMAIN: CLOUD COMPUTING

+DURATION: 4 WEEKS

+MENTOR: NEELA SANTOSH

+This repository contains all files and documentation related to the completion of the 1st task of the cloud computing internship at CODTECH IT SOLUTIONS PVT.
+LTD., submitted by ARYA RANI (Intern ID: CT08SVF).

+DESCRIPTION OF 2nd TASK

 Steps for AWS CloudWatch
 1. Log in to the AWS Management Console
   •	Go to the AWS Management Console.